ericleasemorgan/api-taskforce/README.md

   * ./bin/bibliographics2db.sh - update the database accordingly

 ### Fourth movement - "Summarization"
-  * cat ./etc/reports.sql | sqlite3 ./etc/library.db - generate a set of reports against the database
+  * cat ./etc/reports.sql | sqlite3 ./etc/library.db - generate a set of reports against the database, and a sample report is located at etc/report.txt

  ## To do
  There are a number of things to do, listed in no priority order: